Grief Support

 The best way to help children grieve is to show them.
 Family members should be open in expressing their thoughts and feelings.
 This openness will enable children to also express how they feel and to ask questions about the death.
 Lines of communication about the death should be kept open for years since children's questions and ability to understand change as they develop and their concept of understanding of death develops.
 They will need more complete information over time as this development occurs.

-Remembering Our Baby: A Book for Siblings After SIDS
+Let's Talk About Our Baby: A Book for Families After A Sudden Infant Death

-The Iowa SIDS Foundation collaborated with Words Worth Repeating to create a specialized book for children whose baby brother or sister died from SIDS.
+The Iowa SIDS Foundation collaborated with Words Worth Repeating to create a specialized book for families that have had a baby die suddenly and for any reason.
 The words and illustrations are appropriate for a variety of family dynamics, races, and cultures.
 The goal of this book is to give caregivers the words to talk about this hard subject with children affected by a baby's death.
 You can purchase the book on Amazon.
 Part of the proceeds are given directly to the Iowa SIDS Foundation to help fund the support provided to families following the death of a baby.